 - React Native Elements:

 There are several pre-designed components, like buttons, inputs, and form elements, in this UI toolkit for React Native.
-By giving your app a uniform appearance and feel and limiting the cost of custom designing you have to accomplish, it can save you time.
+It gives your app a uniform appearance and feel that reduces the time for the cost of custom design as well as time.

 - Allows you to quickly modify the components’ appearance using themes and style attributes